-With its purchase of MGM, Amazon supersizes its Hollywood ambitions
+A ‘Legally Blonde’ movie universe and shows about Bond villains: How Amazon’s MGM purchase could change Hollywood

 The biggest of these is James Bond, which MGM is most associated with but does not easily control.

-While Amazon will acquire the rights to distribute and finance future Bond titles, the franchise is owned and tightly overseen creatively by an outside company, Eon Productions, run by the Broccoli producing family.
+While Amazon will acquire the rights to distribute and finance future Bond titles, the franchise is owned and tightly overseen creatively by an outside company, Eon Productions, run by the Broccoli family.
 That makes any planned spinoffs subject to outside approval.

-The $8.45 billion price is several billion dollars higher than many analysts thought the company was worth.
+The $8.45 billion price for the new deal is several billion dollars higher than many analysts thought MGM was worth.
 It will only be the beginning of the expenditures.
 Most action-adventure movies cost $200 million to produce, while one season of comparable TV show can climb as high as $100 million, as it did for “The Mandalorian,” Disney’s successful extension of the Star Wars universe into a TV series on its Disney Plus platform.

 Amazon has for the past several years been aggressive on the television side, spending notably to create its own content.
-But it has sometimes struggled to find its place in the television firmament, with scattered hits such as “Transparent” and “Fleabag,” but not a consistent roster of successes.
+But it has sometimes struggled to find its place in the television firmament, with scattered hits such as “Transparent” and “Fleabag” but not a consistent roster of successes.
 One of the company’s better-known properties became famous for reasons other than creative results — a “Lord of the Rings” TV series that has made headlines for costing a reported $465 million for one season.

-Amazon’s film business has for the most part been small- or medium-budget productions and a number of festival acquisitions; the latter has had the occasional hit, such as “Manchester by the Sea,” offset by a number of pricey flops.
+Amazon’s film business has for the most part been small- or medium-budget productions and a number of festival acquisitions.
+The latter has had the occasional hit, such as “Manchester by the Sea,” offset by several pricey flops.

-Without a large standing studio machine, the company has recently gone on a spending spree to buy one-off titles from other studios that might help the effort — paying $125 million for “Coming 2 America” from Paramount, for instance, a film which relied heavily on popular IP from decades ago.
+Without a large standing studio machine, the company has recently gone on a spending spree to buy one-off titles from other studios that might help the effort — paying $125 million for “Coming 2 America” from Paramount, for instance, a film that relied heavily on popular IP from decades ago.

-That film performed extremely well on Amazon Prime this spring, said a person with knowledge of the unreleased numbers who asked for anonymity because they were not authorized to talk about them publicly, and may have even further justified Amazon’s interest in beefing up classic IP.
+That film performed extremely well on Amazon Prime this spring, said a person with knowledge of the unreleased numbers who spoke on the condition of anonymity because they were not authorized to talk about them publicly, and may have even further justified Amazon’s interest in beefing up classic IP.

 Amazon’s MGM purchase will make such future buys from other studios unnecessary, depriving traditional companies of a kind of streaming bailout Amazon and Netflix have sometimes provided.

-The acquisition’s consequences will reverberate through in the industry in other ways: by shutting off a pipeline not just of dollars but of content.
+The acquisition will reverberate through the industry not just by shutting off a money pipeline but content as well.

-MGM has been a major supplier of unscripted TV shows ranging from “Survivor” to “Shark Tank” to “The Voice.”
+MGM has been a major supplier of unscripted TV shows including “Survivor,” “Shark Tank” and “The Voice.”
 (Reality super-producer Mark Burnett is an executive at MGM after selling the majority of his company to the studio in 2014.)

 “This is going to create existential challenges for all the companies that relied on Burnett because a lot of these shows will go internal,” said Rich Greenfield, a media and tech analyst at research firm LightShed Partners.
-Other shows, such as “The Handmaid’s Tale” and “Fargo,” both in the Disney corporate universe, will also be off the table.
+Future scripted shows — the company is currently behind “The Handmaid’s Tale” and “Fargo,” both in the Disney corporate universe — could also be off the table.

-As a result of these implications, the deal will also have to survive regulatory scrutiny and pushback from consumer groups, who will object to the scale of the new effort.
+As a result of these implications, the deal will also have to survive regulatory scrutiny and pushback from consumer groups, who will also object to the combined company’s scale.

 Maybe most important, however, is whether the new combined company can find a way to attract and placate talent.